croquet/croquet-for-unity-tutorials/README.md

 On both MacOS and Windows, you can choose to use an external browser such as Chrome to run the JavaScript code.
 For debugging, this is more convenient than letting the C4U bridge start up an invisible WebView.

-In any of the tutorial scenes (while play is *not* in progress), select the "Croquet" object in the scene's hierarchy (typically at top left), then in that object's "Croquet Runner" component select the **Wait For User Launch** checkbox.
+In any of the tutorial scenes (while play is stopped), select the "Croquet" object in the scene's hierarchy (typically at top left), then in that object's "Croquet Runner" component select the **Wait For User Launch** checkbox.

-Now whenever you press play on that scene, the console output will stop at a line of the form "ready for browser to load from http://localhost:...".
+Now whenever you press play on that scene, the console output will include a line of the form "ready for browser to load from http://localhost:...".
 Copy that address (if you click on the line, it will appear as selectable text in the view below the console) then use it to launch a new browser tab.
 This should complete the startup of the app.

 When you stop play in the Unity editor, the browser tab will automatically leave the Croquet session.
 If you restart play, you will need to reload the tab to join the session again.